nightscout/nightscout.github.io/docs/nightscout/setup_variables.md

 Plugins can create custom events, but all events sent to IFTTT webhooks will be prefixed with `ns-`.
 The core events are:

 - `ns-event` - This event is sent to the maker service for all alarms and notifications.
 This is good catch all event for general logging.
-- `ns-allclear` - This event is sent to the maker service when an alarm has been ack'd or when the server starts up without triggering any alarms.
+- `ns-allclear` - This event is sent to the maker service when an alarm has been acknowledged or when the server starts up without triggering any alarms.
 For example, you could use this event to turn a light to green.
 - `ns-info` - Plugins that generate notifications at the info level will cause this event to also be triggered.
 It will be sent in addition to `ns-event`.
 - `ns-warning` - Alarms at the warning level with cause this event to also be triggered.
 It will be sent in addition to `ns-event`.
 - `ns-urgent` - Alarms at the urgent level with cause this event to also be triggered.
 It will be sent in addition to `ns-event`.